aquaticus/aquaticus.github.io/doc/zabbix.rst

 List of available OIDs
 ----------------------

-To see a full list of objects provided by ESPHome SNMP Component see :doc:`snmp`.
+To see a full list of objects provided by ESPHome SNMP Component see :ref:`OID`.